influxdata/influxdb/tsdb/engine/tsm1/DESIGN.md

 ## Cache

 * Hold recently written series data
-* Has max memory limit
+* Has max size and a flushing limit
-* When limit is crossed, old entries are expired according to the last compaction checkpoint.
-Entries written that are older than the last checkpoint time can be evicted.
+* When the flushing limit is crossed, a snapshot is taken and a compaction process for the related WAL segments is commenced.
-* If a write comes in, points after the checkpoint are evicted, but there is still not enough room to hold the write, the write returns and error.
+* If a write comes in, the cache is too full, and the previous snapshot is still being compacted, the write will fail.

 # Engine